 The commenter is correct.

-DMG sensing measurement session procedures are then performed, defining sets of operational parameters.
+DMG sensing measurement sessions are then performed, defining sets of operational parameters.
 The AP establishes with STA A and STA B a set of operational parameters that is assigned a DMG Measurement Session ID equal to 1, and it establishes with STA A and STA C another set that is assigned a DMG Measurement Session ID equal to 2.
-Operational parameters identified with the same DMG Measurement Session ID may be different among the involved STAs, besides the intra-burst and inter-burst intervals.
+Operational parameters identified with the same DMG Measurement Session ID may be different among the involved STAs, except the intra-burst and inter-burst intervals.
 These intervals (inter-burst and intra-burst) for both STAs are equal as per the equal DMG Measurement Session ID.